 Thai Prime Minister Srettha Thavisin said the government will assign relevant agencies to look into the issue of Thai citizens repeatedly being deported by South Korean immigration authorities after a cabinet meeting on Tuesday.

 The Bangkok Post reported that the incident peaked when a Thai woman with influence on social media on October 24 started the wave.
-In the post, she said that she had been to South Korea four times but was denied entry the most recent time despite having a round-trip ticket and booking tours and accommodations in advance.
+In the post, she said she had been to South Korea four times but was denied entry the most recent time despite having a return ticket and pre-booked tours and accommodations.

-The post has so far received more than 9.3 million views and 22,000 retweets.
+The post has so far received over 9.3 million views and 22,000 retweets.

-"Korea is a place with K-Pop and wealth but the way of thinking of the people is backward.
+"Korea is a place with K-Pop and is rich but the way of thinking of the people is backward.
 Koreans are racist towards Thai people," said another post with more than 1 million views.

 The incident became more intense when many Thai citizens shared their negative experiences of being harassed by Korean immigration on social media.